-As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would therefore be grateful for your observations on the following matters:
+As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would be grateful for your observations on the following matters:

 - 1. Please provide any additional information and any comment you may have on the above-mentioned allegations. - 2.
-Please provide information about the status of the investigation into the killing of Mr. Iman by a police officer.
-If no such investigation has been initiated, please explain why. - 3.
-Please indicate what measures have been taken to ensure that journalists and human rights defenders in Somalia are able to express their views and disseminate information without fear of intimidation, harassment or prosecution of any sort.
+Please provide information about measures taken to decriminalize defamation in order to bring the legal framework into compliance with international human rights standards. - 3.
+Please provide information about the legal basis for the banning of SBS, and explain how this is compatible with the standards of international human rights law, in particular with the right to freedom of expression. - 4.
+Please indicate what measures have been taken to ensure that journalists and human rights defenders in Somaliland are able to express their views and disseminate information without fear of intimidation, harassment or prosecution of any sort.